 In working each criminal case that I take on, I spend the majority of my time in the investigation stage of the case.
 Why do I allocate a majority of my time in the investigation stage?
 A meticulous investigation can be the decisive factor in determining whether a defense succeeds or fails.
 A single piece of evidence can destroy the prosecution’s case.

-When I do arrive in court for the first time, I am confident that I know more about my case than the prosecutor does because I know that I spent far more time in the investigation stage in proactively building the foundation for the house that I will call my client’s defense.
-Unlike the typical prosecutor, I don’t just take the words of police officers at face value as written in police reports.
+When I do arrive in court for the first time, I am confident that I am well-prepared because I know that I spent a significant amount of time in the investigation stage in proactively building the foundation for the house that I will call my client’s defense.
+I don’t just take the words of police officers at face value as written in police reports.
 I listen to my clients and grill them with questions to learn everything that I can about what happened that eventually led to handcuffs being slapped on them.
 I make it a point to investigate each witness involved and learn about personal and criminal backgrounds.
-I issue numerous subpoena duces tecums for documents, audio recordings, surveillance footage, body camera recordings, dashcam recordings, police reports, etc. before even the first court date arrives.
+When appropriate, I issue subpoena duces tecums for documents, audio recordings, surveillance footage, body camera recordings, dashcam recordings, police reports, etc. before even the first court date arrives.
 I hire investigators to search for additional evidence if I have a lead that suggests potentially useful evidence may be uncovered through searching.
 I have these same investigators interview and record witnesses as appropriate.
 I have learned all too often, for instance, that what is written down and claimed by police officers as being reality conflicts with what my investigators are told by the same witnesses that were previously interviewed by police.

 Spending a lot of time in the investigation stage has paid big dividends on behalf of many of my clients.
 I’ve had many cases, including serious felonies, dismissed outright due to the work I did at the investigation stage.
 Most of these former clients would agree that a dismissal obtained by proactive work was much more preferred than the stress of an unnecessary trial.
 In many cases that weren’t dismissed, I’ve uncovered new evidence unknown to the prosecutor that substantially undermined the strength of the state’s evidence.
 This new evidence later allowed me to work out highly desirable resolutions because my clients had greater leverage.
 Regardless of any specific outcome, focusing on the investigation stage of the case led to a better result on behalf of the client.